larry-xu/larry-xu.github.io/_posts/2020-04-26-online-board-games.md

 __[https://dominion.games/](https://dominion.games/)__

 Dominion Online is the official online version of Dominion playable in your web browser.
 It’s a great deck-building game that has become a regular staple among my group of friends.
-We usually play multiple games a week, as they are very quick and easy to setup and play.
+We usually play multiple games a week, as they are very quick and easy to set up and play.
 The designers did a great job here translating the game to an online version.
 The card tracking and available action/buy tracking makes this game even easier to play than the physical version.

 __Players:__ 2-6
 <br/>